klimgeran/Protocol-Treasury/README.md

 # Discord-symbol-trust-bot
-This bot is made to track the NEM &amp; SYMBOL Trust Fund
+This bot is made to track the NEM &amp; SYMBOL Trust Fund.